qgis/QGIS-Documentation/source/docs/user_manual/managing_data_source/opening_data.rst

 Additionally, you can enable:

-* |checkbox|:guilabel:`Use spatial index` to improve the performance of displaying and spatially selecting features;
+* |checkbox|:guilabel:`Use spatial index` to improve the performance of displaying and spatially selecting features.
 * |checkbox|:guilabel:`Use subset index` to improve performance of :ref:`subset
-  filters <vector_query_builder>` (when defined in the layer properties);
+  filters <vector_query_builder>` (when defined in the layer properties).
 * |checkbox|:guilabel:`Watch file` to watch for changes to the file by other applications while QGIS is running.

-At the end, click :guilabel:`OK` to add the layer to the map.
+At the end, click :guilabel:`Add` to add the layer to the map.
 In our example, a point layer named ``Elevation`` is added to the project and behaves like any other map layer in QGIS.
-However, this layer is the result of a query on the :file:`.csv` source layer (hence, linked to it) and would require :ref:`to be saved <general_saveas>` in order to get a spatial layer on disk.
+However, this layer is the result of a query on the :file:`.csv` source layer (hence, linked to it) and would require
+:ref:`to be saved <general_saveas>` in order to get a spatial layer on disk.

 .. _import_dxfdwg: